Buccaneers vs. Rams props, 'Sunday Night Football' SGP picks, best bets

 Two of the top teams in the NFC meet when the Tampa Bay Buccaneers battle the Los Angeles Rams in Week 12 'Sunday Night Football' at 8:20 p.m.
 ET from SoFi Stadium in Inglewood, Calif.
 The Buccaneers (6-4) lead the NFC South, while the Rams (8-2) top the NFC West.
 The game will feature two of the better quarterbacks in the league in Baker Mayfield of the Buccaneers and Matthew Stafford of the Rams.
 Both players figure into several NFL player props or a Sunday Night Football SGP.

-Mayfield has been dominant, and has completed 63.5% of his passes for 2,365 yards and 17 touchdowns with a 97.0 rating.
-Stafford, meanwhile, is in the MVP conversation, completing 66% of his passes for 2,557 yards and 27 touchdowns with a 112.7 rating.
+Mayfield has been dominant, and has completed 63.5% of his passes for 2,365 yards and 17 touchdowns.
+Stafford, meanwhile, is in the MVP conversation, completing 66% of his passes for 2,557 yards and 27 touchdowns.
 There are several NFL player props one could target for these stars, or you may find value in seeking NFL prop lines for other options like Emeka Egbuka, Sean Tucker and Cade Otton of the Buccaneers or Puka Nacua, Davante Adams and Kyren Williams of the Rams.
 Before betting any Buccaneers vs. Rams props for Sunday Night Football, you need to see the Buccaneers vs. Rams prop predictions powered by SportsLine's Machine Learning Model AI.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins + 3 months of NBA League Pass: